jangevaare/PhyloModels.jl/README.md

 ## Installation

-Julia 1.0.x, 1.1.x, and 1.2.x are currently supported.
 The current release can be installed from the Julia REPL:

 ```julia